labanish/ORDS/README.md

 # ORDS
-The exported DDL and sample data from vacancies Table
+The exported DDL with sample data from vacancies Table